Advertisement

 Be cautious with scented soaps and other products

-If winding down with a luxurious bath feels like one of life’s great pleasures to you, be sure to choose products that will be gentle on all parts of your body, especially your vaginal area.
+If winding down at the end of a long day with a luxurious bath is one of your life’s great pleasures, be sure to choose products that will be gentle on all parts of your body, especially your vaginal area.
 Soaps, lotions, or bubble baths (and even tampons and pads) that are scented can up your risk of yeast infections or bacterial vaginosis.
 When it comes to cleaning your vaginal area in the bath or shower, a little mild, unscented soap works just fine.
-If you have sensitive skin, skip the soap—warm water is all you need.
+If you have sensitive skin, skip the soap.
+Warm water is all you need.

 healthcare provider with an ipad